liorp/liorp.github.io/_posts/2022-01-20-hyperreals.md

 So, what do we have here?
 We have (possibly a lot of) arguments about ye good ol' real numbers, that end in contradiction - so there must be a logical fallacy in the arguments!

 And that, in a very general manner that is not quite accurate or precise, is why the hyperreals are a legitimate way of performing calculus.
-It's actually quite nice to know that all of the tricks in physics regarding "inifinitly small" mass (or length, or time) can be thought about as infinitesimal calculus!
+It's actually quite nice to know that all of the tricks in physics regarding "inifinitely small" mass (or length, or time) can be thought about as infinitesimal calculus!

 This post was partially supported by [@WalachEyal], and I'd like to thank him for his support.